The circle of fifths,

 One can follow the circle of fifths either clockwise or counterclockwise.
 The more distant the tonic note of a tonality is from another on the circle of fifths, the more harmonically distant the tonalities are; thus F# Major (Gb Major) is the most harmonically distant from C Major.

 Musically speaking, the notion of harmonic distance between tonailties is directly related to the amount of musical machinations one must perform in order to modulate between them, using the rules of "classical harmony".
+Traditional Harmony

-The above is in the context of equal temperament.
-If one uses perfect fifths whose tones have frequencies in the ration of 1:(3/2), the sequence of 12 fifths is:
+If one uses perfect fifths, whose tones have frequencies in the ratio of 1:(3/2), the sequence of 12 fifths, from "middle C" is named:

 C G D A E B F# C# G# D# A# E# B#

-and B# is not an integral multiple of C in frequency.
+and B# is *not* an integral multiple of C in frequency,

-Bringing the B# down by 7 octave equivalences (dividing
+bringing the B# down by 7 octave equivalences (dividing

 the frequency by two for each octave descent) gives

-In such a temperament, the circle of fifths is clearly not
+In such a physically natural temperament, directly related to the mathematical theory of Fourier Series [Wikipedia] the circle of fifths is clearly not closed and is not a circle.

-reasoning that thus tuned, the fifths will never close.
+One can also see by a little mathematical reasoning that thus tuned, the fifths, beginning on any frequency will never close.

 Email me, Bill Hammel at